QBT/TranslationBundle/Resources/doc/index.md

 This is the full configuration tree with default values, only `fallback_locale` and `managed_locales` are required:

     # app/config/config.yml
-    lexik_translation:
+    qbt_translation:
-        base_layout:      "LexikTranslationBundle::layout.html.twig"   # layout used with the translation edition template
+        base_layout:      "QBTTranslationBundle::layout.html.twig"   # layout used with the translation edition template
         fallback_locale:  en                                           # (required) default locale to use
         managed_locales:  [en]                                         # (required) locales that the bundle have to manage
         storage:          orm                                          # where to store translations: "orm" or "mongodb"